SaiSatyamJena/Naini/README.md

 ## 📜 License

-This project is licensed under the **[Specify Your License Name - e.g., MIT License, Apache 2.0]**.
-See the `LICENSE` file for details.
+This project is licensed under the **Apache 2.0**.
+COZ Sharing is Caring
+See the `LICENSE` file for details

 ---

 ## 📧 Contact

-For questions or support, please [Open an issue on GitHub] or contact [Your Name/Email/Preferred Contact Method - Optional].
+For questions or support, please "Open an issue on GitHub" or contact saisatyam2016@gmail.com

 ---